-5.3 Advertising
+5.3.
+Advertising

 All the members of the ORAH partnership are committed to advertising their properties as widely as possible.
-Empty properties will normally only be excluded from the CBL scheme for exceptional reasons, for example when the property is needed to deal with an emergency or is particularly suitable for a household assessed as in high housing need - such as an adapted property suitable for a disabled person.
+Empty properties will normally only be excluded from the CBL scheme for exceptional reasons, for example when the property is needed to deal with an emergency or is particularly suitable for a household assessed as in high housing need for a direct match - such as an adapted property suitable for a disabled person or another applicant in high housing need such as an applicant on the Homeless List needing to move on from Temporary Accommodation.

-- Properties will be advertised on a regular cycle.
-The length of the cycle may be reviewed periodically - Properties will be advertised in the following locations: - On the website - ➤ In newsletters available in Council and PRP offices - In a PDF format on the website suitable for downloading by statutory and voluntary support agencies - The Council may choose to advertise in different ways or in other locations in the future - All advertisements will carry a deadline by which the bids for the property must be received.
-It is not possible for an applicant to make bids after the bidding cycle closes - The advertisement will carry a photograph of the type of property, where available - The advertisement will carry a full description of the property, including the following details, where available: - > Type of property - Number of bedrooms/ number of people the property is suitable for - Location (street and area) - Any adaptation or a description of the level of accessibility for people with mobility difficulties - Services provided e.g. warden, caretaker, key worker - Heating type - Communal/own entrance - Floor level (for flats) - Availability of a garden, if any - Parking - > Rent
+- Properties will be advertised in a regular lettings cycle.
+The length of the cycle may be reviewed periodically.

+- Properties will be advertised on the Choice Based Lettings website.

+- All advertisements will carry a deadline by which the bids for the property must be received.
+It is not possible for an applicant to make bids after the lettings cycle closes.

+- The advertisement will carry a photograph of the type of property, where available.

+- Each advert will provide details of the property including (where available):

+- The type of property

+- The number of bedrooms/number of people the property is suitable for

+- The location (street and area)

+- Any adaptations or a description of the level of accessibility for people with mobility difficulties

+- o The heating type

+- Type of entrance communal/own entrance

+- Floor level (for flats)

+- o Availability of a garden, if any

+- Parking

+- o Rent

 - Service charge

-- Landlord
+- o Landlord

 - Property reference number

 - Expected tenancy start date where available

 - Tenancy type and conditions (for PRPs this will include details of whether the property is being let as a Fixed Term Tenancy or at an "Affordable Rent" where applicable)

-5.4 Properties in the Choice Based Lettings Scheme
+5.4.
+Properties advertised on Choice Based Lettings

 As far as possible all properties will be entered into the Choice Based Lettings scheme and will be available for applicants to make bids.
-However, at certain times, and in order to meet our objectives of assisting in the development of sustainable communities and meeting the Council's letting targets, some properties will be labelled as being available to certain categories of applicant only; for direct match only; or with initial preference being given to certain categories of applicant.
-See section 5.14 on properties not in the choice based lettings scheme.
+However, at certain times, and in order to meet our objectives of assisting in the development of sustainable communities and meeting the Council's letting targets, some properties will be labelled as being available to certain categories of applicant only; or with initial preference being given to certain categories of applicant.
+See section 5.14 on properties not in the Choice-Based Lettings scheme.

-5.5 Advert Labels
+5.5.
+Advert Labels

 The following labels will be used for certain properties.
-The Council uses these labels to ensure the Council meets its letting plan targets to distribute social housing fairly amongst different groups of applicant.
+The Council uses these labels to ensure the Council meets the letting plan targets to distribute social housing fairly amongst different groups of applicants.

 The descriptions used below will be represented by symbols in the property advertisements.
-A key to the symbols will be provided in the scheme guide and in the advertising medium.
-This will be clearer and easier to interpret than text, as well as making the descriptions shorter.
+A key to the symbols will be provided in the scheme guide available on the Council website.

-Statutory Homeless Applicants: The label will say preference will be given to the 'Homeless List'"
+Statutory Homeless Applicants: The label will say preference will be given to the 'Homeless List'" - icon "H" on the advert.

-To qualify applicants will need to have confirmation that Oxford City Council has accepted a statutory duty under the homelessness legislation and placed them in temporary accommodation and included them on the Homeless List (see 4.1 The Banding Scheme).
-Exceptions for those can be included on the Homeless List may be agreed by the Allocations Manager on case by case basis too.
+To qualify applicants will need to have confirmation that Oxford City Council has accepted a statutory duty under the homelessness legislation (normally a main housing duty) and placed them in temporary accommodation and included them on the Homeless List (see 4.1 The Banding Scheme).
+Exceptions to be included on the Homeless List may be agreed by the Allocations Manager on case-by-case basis too.

-General Register Applicants: The label will say preference will be given to the General Register List
+General Register Applicants: The label will say preference will be given to the General Register List - icon "G" on the advert.